PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Introduction

 Beyond single pages, parsing content across multiple pages is an open area of study.
-In document visual question-answering (VQA) there is significant interest in developing methods that can answer questions requiring evidence from multiple pages \cite{ma2024mmlongbench}.
+In visual question-answering (VQA) there is significant interest in developing methods that can answer questions requiring evidence from multiple pages \cite{ma2024mmlongbench}.
 However, multi-page document parsing and multi-page table extraction is a nascent area of research.
-In fact, no large dataset exists for multi-page table extraction, preventing this topic from being explored within the research literature.
+In fact, no large dataset exists for multi-page table extraction, preventing this topic with significant real-world interest from being explored within the research literature.

 Even well-established datasets for TSR \cite{zhong2020image, zheng2021global, smock2022pubtables} might benefit from new examples.
-These datasets were established when models, the amount of input they accepted, and the length of output they could reliably produce were all significantly smaller than they are today.
-Lastly, the shelf-life of current benchmark datasets is an open question at the moment, as current model pre-training practices have introduced a much greater possibility for data leakage over time \cite{ramos2025data}.
+These datasets were established when models and the amount of input and output they could process were significantly smaller than they are today.
+Current model pre-training practices have also introduced a much greater possibility for data leakage over time in long-standing datasets \cite{ramos2025data}.